 HubSpot also knows that blogging is a major asset for their business.
 90% of their leads each month come from posts on HubSpot that were published months or years ago.

-No matter the changing trends in social media or content marketing, email continues to be a valuable form of lead generation and nurturing.
+No matter the changing trends in social media or content marketing, email and email tracking pixel continue to be a valuable form of lead generation and nurturing.
 For every dollar spent on email marketing, businesses can earn $43.

 In order to stand out, it pays to be thoughtful about the quality of emails you’re sending.
 There’s no sense in flooding a subscriber’s already crowded inbox.